rewonc/pastalog/README.md

 - App - refactor to be stateless

 - Grid - Styling (ask tiffany)

-- Grid - adjust scale manually mode
 - Series display options
     - candlestick (minibatch)
     - exponential weighted
     - raw
+- Series color function
+    - hash to hierarchical list of good colors
+- Grid - adjust scale manually mode

 - Series - click to see series numbers
          - see all values for a series